How to Know You Are Going to Heaven (ATS)

 By The Late D. James Kennedy

-This tract prompts readers to stop hoping in our own good deeds and instead look to Jesus for true forgiveness and hope.
+This tract prompts readers to stop hoping in their own good deeds and instead look to Jesus for true forgiveness and hope.

 A professor of philosophy in a university was lecturing on thelack of certainty in our age.
 “Certainty is impossible,” he said.
 “We can know nothing for certain.”